Data security firm Gemalto's revenue rises on strong U.S. demand

-Digital security company Gemalto NV (GTO.AS) said third-quarter revenue grew 23 percent as sales rose at its payment and identity business and its acquisition of U.S.-based SafeNet boosted demand from the United States.
+Oct 28 Digital security company Gemalto NV said third-quarter revenue grew 23 percent as sales rose at its payment and identity business and its acquisition of U.S.-based SafeNet boosted demand from the United States.

 The company said revenue rose to 769 million euros ($850 million), with its payments and identity business growing 51 percent on a constant-currency basis to 469 million euros.